Boy oh boy, I can sure hold a grudge.

 Fast forward to Chakra's recent 10 year anniversary party, when local bloggers/media and regulars were treated to a Monday night party in celebration of the dance of receiving free meals for publicity, in the case of the media/bloggers, and being regulars, in the case of the regulars--as I sat at home making Chinese food, completely not invited.
 Intent on tempering the water of any gushing reviews coming out of this warm oil massage of an event, Chakra went back on my list.

 More importantly, a few people whose opinions I trust are regulars and tell me that they're really, truly, doing a good job at Chakra, even when you have to pay for the food.
 Based on this recent visit, I can largely agree, with the exception of a few missteps.

 But first, a cocktail.

 Chakra gets a bit of attention for their cocktail program.
-Although the cocktails here too often rely on flavored vodka--which suggests to me that they are appealing to 26 year "woo-woo" girls rather than people a bit more serious about spirits--I managed to find a few options suitable for my advanced and heightened tastes.
+Although the cocktails here too often rely on flavored vodka--which suggests to me that they are appealing to 26-year-old "woo-woo" girls rather than people a bit more serious about spirits--I managed to find a few options suitable for my advanced and heightened tastes.
 One of which included mezcal--which they were out of. *sigh*